lmmfs/earth/README.md

 On the api module the design was focused on separated concerns: main.py handles API routing and HTTP responses; data_loader.py and data_requester.py handle data flow; and the dedicated DB module encapsulates all database interaction logic.
 My main was simple organization of the code

+### Dev container
+For development, the project relies on the VS Code Dev Containers extension and the files defined in the .devcontainer folder.
+This setup ensures a consistent, isolated development environment that mirrors the final environment, providing both the database and the API code running inside containers.

 ### Database schema
 For the database schema I add these columns